awsteiner/btmanip/sphinx/index.rst

 =========

 .. todo:: Better documentation
-.. todo:: Move code from bib_file.h to source file
+.. todo:: Move code from bib_file.h to new source file bib_file.cpp
-.. todo:: In clean, remove tildes from author lists
+.. todo:: In clean, remove tildes from author lists, and rework loop
+	  to operate one entry at a time.
 .. todo:: Use the bibtex-spirit writer?

 Indices and tables